arcticmatt/pencil-flip/content/Music/fivetrack6.md

 is **ambient / atmospheric**.
 I listen to these songs when I want to listen to music and actually do work or take a nap in the afternoon.
-They're also handy when you need some neutral background music that probably no one will know but that is generally fairly pleasing for most chill occasions where you don't want much actually going on just something other than silence.
+They're also handy when you need some neutral background music that probably no one will know but that is generally fairly pleasing for most chill occasions when you don't want much going on, just something other than silence.
 Here's a playlist with all the songs: [the playlist with all the songs](https://open.spotify.com/user/1240806741/playlist/4incH0kX0BA2gDCnL8ZLaO).

 #### 1. Norrland - Gidge
 The musical equivalent of an elevating hike through Norweigan Woods.